Skip to content

 Contract dependency diagram without dependencies

-However, if the contract, say FirstOne, somewhere in its code computes the initial state of another contract, say SecondOne, such a relationship is shown in the diagram:
+However, if the contract, for example FirstOne, somewhere in its code computes the initial state of another contract, for example SecondOne, such a relationship is shown in the diagram:

 Contract dependency diagram with a single dependency